 If you’re thinking about trimming it up, you’re not alone.

-According to a U.S. study, just over half of men surveyed — 50.5 percent, to be exact — reported regular pubic grooming.
+According to a U.S. study, just over half of men surveyed — — reported regular pubic grooming.

 There’s no need to feel self-conscious about why you do it, either: men trim the hedges for numerous reasons, from cleaning up before sex to keeping it neat and tidy so that hair doesn’t stick out of clothes.

 But don’t feel like you need to groom at all.
 Pubic hair maintenance is totally up to you.
 Just be sure you’re well-versed in safety, maintenance, and aftercare before you start.

 The kind of pubic hair design depends on what you like and how much maintenance you want to do.
 Here are the three most popular, go-to designs:

 Basically the man’s version of the bikini style.
 Shave all the hair that visibly sticks out of your underwear.

 Remove all the hair off your balls and the base of your penis, but leave everything just above the penis.
 This can make your penis look larger.

 Cut your hair down to a short length so that you still have full hair coverage but much shorter hairs.
 This is a good option if you don’t want to shave completely but still want to keep the hair minimal.

 - Minimalist: Shave all the hair above your penis, but leave the hair on your balls and the base of your penis.
 This can save you some time trimming around your tricky, delicate scrotum skin.